 Improving Endangered Ecological Community across the North West

-Brigalow Endangered Ecological Community (EEC) provides habitat for a large number of species.
-It is listed as known to contain 17 fauna species that are threatened nationally and/or in Queensland and/or in New South Wales, as well as providing ecosystem services such as providing habitat for pollinators, wind breaks and erosion control.
-Brigalow woodland EEC is also habitat for the Painted honeyeater (Grantiella picta), which is listed as vulnerable under the Federal EPBC Act.
-Healthy and intact Brigalow woodland EECs result in healthy Painted Honeyeater populations.
+Brigalow Endangered Ecological Community (EEC) provides habitat for many native species.
+It is listed to contain 17 fauna species that are threatened nationally and/or in Queensland and/or in New South Wales, as well as providing ecosystem services such as providing habitat for pollinators, windbreaks, and erosion control.
+Brigalow woodland EEC is also habitat for the painted honeyeater (Grantiella picta), which is listed as vulnerable under the federal EPBC Act.
+Healthy and intact brigalow woodland EECs result in healthy painted honeyeater populations.

-This project commenced in July 2018 and will conclude in June 2023 and is supported by Local Land Services through funding by the Australian Government’s National Landcare Program.
+This project commenced in July 2018 and will conclude in June 2023 and is supported by Local Land Services through funding from the Australian Government.

 Project contact: Pip Jones, Senior Land Services Officer, on 0427 454 795 or email firstname.lastname@example.org